FAQ on incorporating climate change considerations into corporate bond purchases

-Q4 Why do you use Scope 3 data at sector level and not at issuer level for the backward-looking emissions sub-score?
+Q4 Why do you use Scope 3 data at the sector level and not at the issuer level for the backward-looking emissions sub-score?

 Scope 3 data provide the most comprehensive picture of the total emissions of companies, but such data are also more complicated to calculate at this stage.
 The quality of issuer-specific Scope 3 data is currently not deemed sufficient for the data-dependent decision-making process that is used for tilting.
 However, sectoral Scope 3 data were assessed as being sufficiently reliable and were therefore included in the methodology.
 Using these data ensures that the tilting methodology more accurately reflects the issuer’s overall carbon footprint.
 The inclusion of sectoral data also makes it possible to incorporate Scope 3 data progressively, thereby minimising any cliff effects that might occur if issuer-specific Scope 3 data were introduced at a later stage.